 Course Code BOT002

 Course Title GENERAL BIOLOGY

 Type of course Theory

 LTP 2 1 0

 Credits 3

-Course prerequisite 10+2
+Course prerequisite 🧋 10+2

-Course Objective The main objective of this branch is to study concept of biology in relations to engineering and to acquaint the students about other field of biology like classification of organism, genetics, biomolecules, macromolecules, enzymes, metabolism and biological information system
+Course Objective ve The main objective of this branch is to study concept of biology in relations to engineering and to acquaint the students about other field of biology like classification of organism, genetics, biomolecules, macromolecules, enzymes, metabolism and biological information system

-Course Outcome Students will learn about diverse biological systems andtheirCO1functionsStudents will learn about the enzymes and macromolecules works in the diverse organisms.Students will learn about the relationship of genetics and morphological features of the organism and their passage from parents to offspringsCO3Students will learn about application of the thermodynamic principles in biological system
+Course Outcome Students will learn about diverse biological systems a functions CO1 functions CO2 Students will learn about the enzymes a macromolecules works in the diverse organisms.
+CO2 macromolecules works in the diverse organisms.
+Students will learn about the relationship of gemorphological features of the organism and their p CO3 parents to offsprings CO4 thermodynamic principles in biological system